Supercritical fluid: History

 In recent years, a significant effort has been devoted to investigation of various properties of supercritical fluids.
-This has been an exciting field with a long history since 1822 when Baron Charles Cagniard de la Tour discovered supercritical fluids while conducting experiments involving the discontinuities of the sound in a sealed gun barrel filled with various fluids at high temperature.
-More recently, supercritical fluids have found application in a variety of fields, ranging from the extraction of floral fragrance from flowers to applications in food science such as creating decaffeinated coffee, functional food ingredients, pharmaceuticals, cosmetics, polymers, powders, bio- and functional materials, nano-systems, natural products, biotechnology, fossil and bio-fuels, microelectronics, energy and environment.
+Supercritical fluids have found application in a variety of fields, ranging from the extraction of floral fragrance from flowers to applications in food science such as creating decaffeinated coffee, functional food ingredients, pharmaceuticals, cosmetics, polymers, powders, bio- and functional materials, nano-systems, natural products, biotechnology, fossil and bio-fuels, microelectronics, energy and environment.
 Much of the excitement and interest of the past decade is due to the enormous progress made in increasing the power of relevant experimental tools.
 The development of new experimental methods and improvement of existing ones continues to play an important role in this field, with recent research focusing on dynamic properties of fluids.

 Natural occurrence

 Hydrothermal circulation

 Hydrothermal circulation occurs within the Earth's crust wherever fluid becomes heated and begins to convect.
 These fluids are thought to reach supercritical conditions under a number of different settings, such as in the formation of porphyry copper deposits or high temperature circulation of seawater in the sea floor.
 At mid-ocean ridges, this circulation is most evident by the appearance of hydrothermal vents known as "black smokers".
 These are large (metres high) chimneys of sulfide and sulfate minerals which vent fluids up to 400 °C. The fluids appear like great black billowing clouds of smoke due to the precipitation of dissolved metals in the fluid.
-It is likely that at depth many of these vent sites reach supercritical conditions, but most cool sufficiently by the time they reach the sea floor to be subcritical.
+It is likely that at that depth many of these vent sites reach supercritical conditions, but most cool sufficiently by the time they reach the sea floor to be subcritical.
 One particular vent site, Turtle Pits, has displayed a brief period of supercriticality at the vent site.
 A further site, Beebe, in the Cayman Trough, is thought to display sustained supercriticality at the vent orifice.